Pebble Mine: EPA action

 In May 2017 the Pebble Partnership and EPA jointly announced they had reached a settlement agreement to end the legal dispute regarding the EPA's Proposed Determination issued under CWA 404(c) in July 2014.
 The Agreement called for the EPA to withdraw the regulatory action while the Pebble Partnership agreed to terminate outstanding lawsuits brought against the EPA.

 In July 2017, the EPA sought comments on a proposal to withdraw its objections to the Pebble Mine based on the 1974 Clean Water Act.

 In February 2018, the EPA changed plans to withdraw restrictions on the Pebble Mine on the basis of the Clean Water Act.
 Instead, Administrator Pruitt offered support of the fishery.
 The decision is not final and is open to further public comments.

 On July 30, 2019, the EPA withdrew its preemptive proposed determination to restrict use of the pebble deposit area as a disposal site.

 On January 31, 2023, the EPA blocked development of the mine from going forward.
 The agency invoked its veto power under section 404(c) of the Clean Water Act, which in the 50-year history of the Clean Water Act, EPA had issued just fourteen times, and none had been overturned.
 The move was celebrated by Alaska Native and environmental groups, while being decried by Alaska governor Mike Dunleavy, and characterized as "unlawful and unprecedented" in a statement from Pebble's CEO.
 The veto effectively ends any possibility of the mine going forward as it bans certain mining activities in the area where the project would have been.
+In July 2023, the state of Alaska sued in the U.S. Supreme Court asking the court to hear its claim for relief from EPA's order.
+In January 2024, the Supreme Court denied Alaska's request.